 Carriers will always try to sell you expensive plans, so it’s worth considering what you actually need.
 If you tend to be on Wi-Fi a lot, then you probably don’t need a lot of data.
-Minutes and texts tend to be very cheap, so it’s usually the amount of data that determines the monthly cost.
-We have a guide to data usage that will help you figure out how much you use and what you need.
+Minutes and texts tend to be very cheap, so it’s usually the data plan that determines the monthly cost.
+Our guide to data usage will help you figure out how much you use and need.

-Once you have an idea of the data, minutes, and texts you need, try using a comparison service like Wirefly to find the best deal quickly.
+Once you have an idea of the data, minutes, and texts you need included in your plan, try using a comparison service like Wirefly to find the best deal quickly.
 It’s worth considering that the more products and services you take from a single carrier, the more of a discount you can expect, though you may have to ask for it.

 There are a lot of different service plans out there, but competition is usually good for consumers — you just have to shop around for the best deal.
 We’ve done some of the legwork for you in trying to identify the best family plans, best unlimited data plans, and best cheap phone plans.

-It’s also a good idea to try and negotiate a better deal every once in a while.
-If you find a better plan for the same money somewhere else, but you don’t really want to leave your current carrier, then call them up and ask them about it.
-You want to get put through to the retention department, as they often have the power to offer you discounts and other incentives to stay, but it’s important to stick to your guns and be prepared to leave if they won’t match or beat the deal you’ve found.
+It’s also a good idea to try to negotiate a better deal every once in a while.
+If you find a better plan for the same cost somewhere else, but you don’t want to leave your current carrier, call them up to discuss it.
+Ask to speak with the retention department, as they often have the power to offer you discounts and other incentives to stay.
+It’s important to stick to your guns and be prepared to leave their service if they won’t match or beat the deal you’ve found.